Raghadalk/Project-T5_Bootcamp_/README.md

 Problem:

-In this project I will analyze ‘Online Shoppers Intention ‘data to try improve the customers experience with the website, to gain more revenues
+ this project is for  T5 Bootcamp(online), And I will analyze ‘Online Shoppers Intention ‘data to try improve the customers experience with the website, to gain more revenues

 And answer these few questions: